bestquark/bestquark/README.md

 ### Hi there 👋

 I am Luis Mantilla, a physicist and mathematician.
-I am currently a MSc. student in physics @UBC and part-time software developer @Xanadu.
+I am currently a Ph.D. student in computer science @UofT.
 I am working in quantum machine learning, quantum error correction, and reinforcement learning.

 <!--